windhustler/Interoperability-Protocol-Security-Checklist/audit-checklists/Arbitrum.md

 User gets back 12 USDC, while the dust is lost in conversion process and it stays locked in the `ERC20Bridge` contract.

 > Look for any issues that can be caused by scaling or rounding logic when Orbit chain's fee token uses non-18 decimals

+### Retryable tickets in Orbit chains using non-18 decimals fee tokens

+When creating a retryable ticket to send L1 to L2 message to Orbit chain user needs to provide [4 numerical values](https://github.com/OffchainLabs/nitro-contracts/blob/v3.0.0/src/bridge/IERC20Inbox.sol#L21..L36):

+- l2CallValue (call value for execution on L2)
+- maxSubmissionCost (value to pay for storing the retryable ticket)
+- maxFeePerGas (gas price bid on L2)
+- tokenTotalFeeAmount (amount of fee tokens to be transferred from user to cover all the costs)

+Let's again assume Orbit chain's fee token is USDC.
+In that case it is not obvious wether the retryable ticket's parameters are denominated in USDC (6 decimals) or in the native currency (18 decimals).
+Answer is mixed - `tokenTotalFeeAmount` is denominated in USDC's decimals, while other 3 params are denominated in native currency's decimals.
+This is because `tokenTotalFeeAmount` signals how many tokens user needs to spend on **parent chain**, while other 3 params signal how execution is to be performed on **Orbit chain**.

+> When contract is integrating the Orbit retryable tickets, check that all the ticket input parameters are properly denominated

 ## Useful resources